-- 1 POINT for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below. - 3 POINTS for applications that provide one or more of the following in addition to meeting the eligibility requirements: - applications where you can demonstrate that you have agreements in place to support bringing at least 100 hectares of small (defined as separate woodland areas or identifiable sub compartments of less than 15 hectares) undermanaged woodlands into active management.
-The areas to be worked by the equipment must be clearly identified on relevant maps applications where you have agreements / contracts / evidence of demand for at least 1,000 tonnes of timber, produced as a result of bringing small undermanaged woodlands into active management applications for secondary processing where you have agreements/contracts/evidence for at least 20 cubic metres of homegrown hardwood or quality softwood timber the business plan demonstrates that there is a clear and evidenced intention to use of the machinery for over 1,000 hours per year (but must not exceed the maximum non-industrial scale outputs.)
+1 POINT - for applications that meet the eligibility requirements but do not deliver any of the benefits detailed below.

+3 POINTS - for applications that provide one or more of the following in addition to meeting the eligibility requirements:

+applications where you can demonstrate that you have agreements in place to support bringing at least 100 hectares of small (defined as separate woodland areas or identifiable sub compartments of less than 15 hectares) undermanaged woodlands into active management.
+The areas to be worked by the equipment must be clearly identified on relevant maps applications where you have agreements / contracts / evidence of demand for at least 1,000 tonnes of timber, produced as a result of bringing small undermanaged woodlands into active management applications where there is evidence that a range of local businesses, with the potential to compliment and add value to forest products and the wood supply chain, will come together as a result of this application.
+Machinery rings such as the 'Scottish Machinery Rings' are an example where a number of rural businesses work together to optimise efficiency and generate economic activity applications from tree nurseries where you have agreements/contracts/evidence to produce over 5 million trees/year • applications for ground preparation equipment where you have agreements/evidence to create over 250 ha of new woodland

-applications where there is evidence that a range of local businesses, with the potential to compliment and add value to forest products and the wood supply chain, will come together as a result of this application.
-Machinery rings such as the 'Scottish Machinery Rings' are an example where a number of rural businesses work together to optimise efficiency and generate economic activity applications from tree nurseries where you have agreements/contracts/evidence to produce over 5 million trees/year applications for ground preparation equipment where you have agreements/evidence to create over 250 ha of new woodland applications where you can demonstrate that you have agreements in place to support bringing at least 200 hectares of small (defined as separate woodland areas or identifiable sub compartments of less than 15 hectares) undermanaged woodlands into active management.
-The areas to be worked by the equipment must be clearly identified on relevant maps applications where you have agreements / contracts / evidence of demand for at least 2,000 tonnes of timber, produced as a result of bringing small undermanaged woodlands into active management applications for secondary processing where you have agreements/contracts/evidence for at least 50 cubic metres of homegrown hardwood or quality softwood timber applications from tree nurseries where you have agreements/contracts/evidence to produce over 10 million trees/year
+• applications for secondary processing where you have agreements/contracts/evidence for at least 20 cubic metres of homegrown hardwood or quality softwood timber applications where you can demonstrate that you have agreements in place to support bringing at least 200 hectares of small (defined as separate woodland areas or identifiable sub compartments of less than 15 hectares) undermanaged woodlands into active management.
+The areas to be worked by the equipment must be clearly identified on relevant maps applications where you have agreements / contracts / evidence of demand for at least 2,000 tonnes of timber, produced as a result of bringing small undermanaged woodlands into active management